-The SNA and SEEA frameworks are based on accounts for "stocks" and "flows", as shown in Figure 2.
-Economic models are based on the idea that a society has resources, or "stocks", at its disposal, which are also referred to as capital.
+The SNA and SEEA frameworks are based on accounts for "stocks" and "flows", as shown in Figure 2.7 Economic models are based on the idea that a society has resources, or "stocks", at its disposal, which are also referred to as capital.
 These resources are needed in production processes to create goods and services.
 Production of goods and services are considered as "flows", which generate welfare.
-Total production over a one year period, is aggregated into an indicator called Gross Domestic Product (GDP).
+Total production over a one year period, is aggregated into GDP.
 The production process is an important way to generate income, through the wages that are paid out to employees and the profits generated by businesses.
-In turn, generated income is used to buy products or invest in new capital.
-This economic cycle of production and consumption is the underlying factor of economic theory and the SNA.

 &lt;sup>7 This figure is adapted from Conference of European Statisticians (CES) Recommendations on Measuring Sustainable Development (UNECE, OECD, and Eurostat, 2014).
-The CES framework is based on the Stiglitz-Sen Fittoussi report (Stiglitz, Sen, and Fitoussi, 2009) but is also similar to the conceptual approach used by the Better Life Initiaive (OECD, 2017a).
+The CES framework is based on the Stiglitz-Sen Fittoussi report (Stiglitz, Sen, and Fitoussi, 2009) but is also similar to the conceptual approach used by the Better Life Inititaive (OECD, 2017a).